eerio/minimal-diet/readme.txt

 Because it's about an update to Jupyter Notebook, which isn't even released yet

+To install something without restarting the Jupter kernel, e.g. for pandas run:
+!pip install pandas
+in a new cell in some notebook;
+don't forget to add the library installed to requirements.txt (unless it's only for you and not useful for others)

 -2000 kcal dziennie
 -10% energii z białka (Oxford handbook of nutrition and dietetics 3e)